786534/First-demo/README.md

 # First-demo
-This is my first Project
+This is my first Git Training